opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 ## This Edition

 The <b>onto:Nexus Workshop 2025</b> is the 2nd edition of the International Workshop on Ontological Modeling and Analysis.
 The theme of this edition is "Realizing the [RAISE](https://www.opencaesar.io/raise) Vision", where we will hear from members of the community about their efforts adding rigor, agility, and intelligence to their systems engineering practices.
 We will also hear about new and on-going collaborations inspired by the first edition of the workshop.
-Moreover, will have tutorials featuring approaches, tools and/or case studies that exemply the RAISE vision.
+Moreover, we will have tutorials featuring approaches, tools and/or case studies that exemply the RAISE vision.

 The workshop will be a <b>free two-days hybrid event</b> that will take place at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, CA, on January 29-30, 2025, and online in a Microsoft Teams meeting.